09 Prove Milestone: Text Files

 Problem Statement

 A local grocery store subscribes to an online service that enables its customers to order groceries online.
 After a customer completes an order, the online service sends a CSV file that contains the customer’s requests to the grocery store.
-The store needs you to write a program that reads the CSV file and prints to the terminal window a receipt that lists the purchased items and shows the subtotal, the sales tax amount, and the total.
+The store needs you to write a program that reads the CSV file and prints a receipt in the terminal window that lists the purchased items and shows the subtotal, the sales tax amount, and the total.

 Assignment